j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 # About<br>
-This module showcases fine-grained access control made possible by BigLake with a minimum viable Spark sample notebook on a Cloud Dataproc cluster.
+This lab showcases fine-grained access control made possible by BigLake with a minimum viable Spark sample notebook on a Cloud Dataproc cluster.

 ## 1. Prerequisites